bacontime/rpg/tweakedunits.md

 |  Cheetah Sprint |     120     |    40   |  68.2 | 109.7 |

 Horses can gallop at up to 60 paces per round, but this speed isn't sustainable.
-Over a long distance, horses can travel at about the same average speed as a person on foot: 2-3 hexes per day.
+Over a long distance, horses can travel at about the same average speed as a person on foot[^horsesource]: 2-3 hexes per day.

+[^horsesource]: Source: Something I vaguely remember a friend once telling me.

 [^citationforboatspeed]: Based on the numbers for East India Company ships in the early 1800s in a fresh breeze.
 Kelly, M, and C Ó Gráda (2018), “[Speed under Sail during the Early Industrial Revolution](https://voxeu.org/article/speed-under-sail-during-early-industrial-revolution)”, CEPR Discussion Paper 12576.